dan-smith-tech/shelf/README.md

 ### Links

-A link consits of the following HTML (found in the 'index.html' file).
+A link consists of the following HTML (found in the 'index.html' file).

 ```html
 <a href="[INSERT-LINK-URL]" class="grid-element">